• Skip to primary navigation

 Examples of non-moving offenses include expired registration, defective taillights or headlights, heavily tinted windows, or unlawful parking.

-Generally speaking, non-moving offenses will not influence your insurance rates so long as you repair the problem and pay the penalty.
+• Generally speaking, non-moving offenses will not influence your insurance rates so long as you repair the problem and pay the penalty.

-One situation to consider, however, suppose you are in a car accident out-of-state, and the tint on your vehicle is not legal in that state.
-In that case, it’s possible it may affect how your insurance company handles the claim because you were breaking the law in that jurisdiction where the accident occurred.
+In that case, it’s possible it may affect how your insurance company handles the claim because you were breaking the law in the jurisdiction where the accident occurred.

 TRAVELING TO DIFFERENT STATES WITH DARK WINDOW TINT

 Because regulations differ in every state, you may be penalized in another state if tinting is illegal there, even if the tint percentage (VLT) is actually legal in the state you live in.
-Interested to learn more about crossing state borders with dark window tint?
-Click here.

 As a result, it’s a good idea to double-check the tint laws in the state you are traveling to before embarking on your journey.